Kakaff/Glue.Net/README.md

 # Glue.Net

 ## What it is
-A C# OpenGL Function Loader and Glfw Wrapper.
-And some minor freetype usability.
+A x64 Net.Standard 2.0 OpenGL Function Loader and Glfw Wrapper.
+With some minor Freetype functionality.

 ## What it isn't
-Feature complete, I've only tested it with a handfull gl core functions.

-Use at your own risk, application crashes are likely.
+Done, Properly commented nor is it fully tested.